thaliaarchi/omniwsa/docs/dialects/wsf.md

 `_` and `.` elsewhere is changed to `__`.
 An `L_` prefix is added to labels that start with a digit.

+`push`, `copy`, and `slide` with 0 are assembled with a positive sign (S) in the fork of whitespace-rs used by wsf.
+Upstream emits no sign.

 ### Imports and modules

 Labels that do not contain a `.` or have only a leading `.` are local to the